The Lemon Twigs: Style

 The Lemon Twigs' musical style has been described as indie rock, power pop, glam rock, indie pop, baroque rock, art rock, and jangle pop.
 In a 2024 interview, band member Michael D'Addario described the band's sound as fundamentally "pop rock. ...
 It's not always power pop and it's certainly not always glam rock. ...
 The through line would be pop structures and rock-based instrumentation."
 Michael cited the Beatles and the Beach Boys as their ultimate musical influences, adding that their other musical influences were in turn inspired by those bands.
 (The brothers jokingly refer to this mashup of Beatles and Beach Boys sounds as a genre called "Mersey Beach".)

 In 2016, The Times characterized the Lemon Twigs' early sound as "a modern-day band combining the melodic, harmony-rich soft rock of Wings and Supertramp, the underground cool of Big Star and the Ramones, and the theatricality of Broadway musicals."
 The Guardian cited the "humbling beauty of their songs" and their "sumptuous harmonies."
-A number of diverse pop music figures have publicly expressed admiration for the Twigs: Elton John, the Zombies, Dan and Justin Hawkins, Boy George, Gary Brooker, Iggy Pop, Todd Rundgren, Flea, Gerard Way, Questlove, Alice Cooper, Michael McDonald, and Jack Antonoff.
+A number of artists have publicly expressed admiration for the Twigs, including pop musicians Elton John, the Zombies, Dan and Justin Hawkins, Boy George, Gary Brooker, Iggy Pop, Todd Rundgren, Flea, Gerard Way, Questlove, Alice Cooper, Michael McDonald, Jack Antonoff, as well as game designer Hideo Kojima.

+The D'Addarios have drawn notice from music critics for their strong preference for analog recording methods—a preference shared by their mentor and first producer, Jonathan Rado of Foxygen.
+This analog approach has led the D'Addarios to consciously structure their albums with the technical limitations of vinyl LPs in mind.
+Foxygen also inspired the Lemon Twigs to mix their records with a vintage, less "blown out" sound; according to Brian D'Addario, "Foxygen was kinda one of the first groups we heard that didn't really abide by... modern mixing principles....
+Something kind of clicked with us."